4d/docs/docs/Project/building.md

 A component is a standard 4D project in which specific functionalities have been developed.
 Once the component has been configured and installed in another 4D database (the host database), its functionalities are accessible from the host database.
 For more information about components, refer to the Developing and installing 4D components" documentation.

-If you have named your application, *MyComponent*, 4D will create a Components folder containing *MyComponent.4dbase* folder: <p>*\<destination>/Components/name.4dbase/\<name>.4DZ*. <p>The *MyComponent.4dbase* folder contains:
+If you have named your application, *MyComponent*, 4D will create a Components folder containing *MyComponent.4dbase* folder: <p>*\<destination>/Components/name.4dbase/\<name>.4DZ*.

+The *MyComponent.4dbase* folder contains:
-	*	*MyComponent.4DZ* file
+-	*MyComponent.4DZ* file
-	*	A *Resources* folder - any associated Resources are automatically copied into this folder.
-However, any other components and/or plugins are not copied (a component cannot use plug-ins or other components).
+-	A *Resources* folder - any associated Resources are automatically copied into this folder.
+Any other components and/or plugins folders are not copied (a component cannot use plug-ins or other components).

 ## Application page